 - Employee training and support.
 Employees spend time and resources training and overseeing the new hire’s daily work.

-Helping a new-hire transition into their role sets the stage for their future with your company.
-It’s worth noting that, when done correctly, effective onboarding can drastically improve retention rates and reduce long-term employee costs.
+Helping new hires transition into their role sets the stage for their future with your company.
+It’s worth noting that, when done correctly, effectively onboarding international employees or local talent can drastically improve retention rates and reduce long-term employee costs.

 Read more: How to Onboard Remote Employees With Success

-An employee’s base salary or wage is the largest cost to your company.
-It is also one of the most easily-measured costs.
+An employee’s base salary or base wages are the largest cost to your company.
+It's also one of the most easily measured costs.
 Salary or wage depends on several factors, such as their role, years of experience, and the market demand for talent with their skills.

-Additionally, employees are protected by minimum wage laws within their country or state.
+Employees are also protected by minimum wage laws within their country or state.
 Employers must ensure their global compensation strategy complies with the employment laws of each jurisdiction in which they hire talent and is fair, consistent, and competitive.

 According to Picodi, the national net, full-time employee monthly minimum wage in Australia was more than 10x the monthly minimum wage in Brazil in 2022:

 4. Statutory benefits